Lisbon revisited (updated April 2024)

 Lisbon.
 Something old, something new… but, what’s all the hype about?

-Portugal may well be the quiet little backwater of Europe, but for those in the know it harbours a vibrant capital city with much to offer.
-Having spent most of my lifetime pursuing the “greener grasses” of foreign lands, returning to Lisbon every year is a constant revelation.
-Change is always in the air.
+Portugal may well be the quiet little backwater of Europe, but it harbours a vibrant capital city with much to offer.
+Novelty and change are always in the air, a result of Portugal’s long historical openness to other cultures.
 Blink and you might just miss something.

 Lisbon’s revival was propelled by the World Expo event in 1998.
 The chosen venue, a once neglected industrial, riverside area of Lisbon was then renamed Parque das Nações (Park of Nations).
-This area transformed overnight into a dynamic recreation site hosting commerce, restaurants, concert venues and also the famous Oceanário de Lisboa, one of the biggest aquariums in Europe.
+This area transformed overnight into a dynamic recreation site hosting commerce, restaurants, concert venues and also the famous Oceanário de Lisboa, one of the biggest aquariums in Europe worth visiting.

 Lisbon style - azulejos